News & Analysis

 Published May 12, 2026

 For the central hub covering all current OpenAI litigation, see OpenAI Lawsuits.
 For the broader doctrinal framework these AI-chatbot cases raise — the product-versus-content framing question, Section 230, the duty-to-warn analysis under Tarasoff, and the lessons from Garcia v.
 Character Technologies — see the companion article on the broader OpenAI school shooting lawsuits.
 For the parallel Florida wrongful death suit alleging ChatGPT helped plan the FSU mass shooting, see the Chabba FSU shooting lawsuit.
-This piece focuses on the Scott complaint specifically.
+This piece focuses on the Turner-Scott complaint specifically.

 Important note